-Energy is a major contributor to global CO2 emissions.
-Although low-income developing countries are not large emitters, some emerging market countries are, along with developed nations.
-The policy measures with the greatest potential to contain CO2 emissions and keep global warming below two degrees Celsius are energy efficiency, followed by a shift towards renewable energy.
+Energy is a major contributor to global greenhouse gas emissions.
+The policy measures with the greatest potential to contain greenhouse gas emissions and keep global warming below two degrees Celsius are expansion of energy efficiency and a shift towards renewable energy.

-The World Bank Group’s President co-chairs the Sustainable Energy for All (SE4ALL) initiative, which seeks to achieve three goals by 2030, namely universal access to electricity and clean cooking solutions; double the share of the world’s energy supplied by renewable sources from 18% to 36%, and double the rate of improvement in energy efficiency.
-Seventy-seven countries have opted in to the initiative.
-Many public, private and non-governmental actors are supporting its implementation.
+The World Bank Group supports the Sustainable Energy for All initiative, and is committed to work towards accomplishing the initiative’s three goals by 2030: a) universal access to electricity and clean cooking fuels; b) doubling the share of the world’s energy supplied by renewable sources from 18% to 36%, and c) doubling the rate of improvement in energy efficiency.
+Eighty-five countries have opted-in to this initiative, and many public, private and non-governmental actors are supporting its implementation.

-The Bank Group’s Energy Sector Directions Paper, endorsed by its Board in July 2013, describes how the Bank Group will help client countries secure the affordable, reliable, and sustainable energy supply needed to end extreme poverty and promote shared prosperity.
-The paper is consistent with the Bank Group’s engagement in Sustainable Energy for All.
+The Bank Group’s Energy Sector Directions Paper, endorsed by its executive board in July 2013, lays out future engagement in the energy sector and describes how the WBG will help client countries secure the affordable, reliable, and sustainable energy supply needed to end extreme poverty and promote shared prosperity.
+The paper is consistent with the WBG’s engagement in Sustainable Energy for All.

-The Bank Group acknowledges the challenge of balancing energy for development with its impact on climate change and helps countries realize affordable alternatives to coal power.
+The WBG acknowledges the global challenge of balancing energy for development with its impact on climate change and will help client countries realize affordable alternatives to coal power.
 It will provide financial support for greenfield coal power generation projects only in rare circumstances.
 Considerations such as meeting basic energy needs in countries with no feasible alternatives to coal and a lack of financing for coal power would define such rare cases.
 The “Criteria for Screening Coal Projects under the Strategic Framework for Development and Climate Change” will apply.

-Access.
-Since 2000, IDA/IBRD financing brought electricity to 41 million people, of whom about 10 million were reached with off-grid power.
-In Rwanda, IDA support helped provide nearly one million people with electricity between 2009 and 2012, a threefold increase, while schools and health centers achieved a 70-percent increase in connections.
-In Bangladesh, over two million low-income rural households now have electricity—delivered by solar panels—thanks to a project partly financed by IDA.
+Energy Access.
+Between 2012 and 2014, Bank Group financing brought new or improved electricity to over 35 million people.
+In Rwanda, IDA support helped the Government of Rwanda provide nearly one million Rwandans with electricity between 2009-2012, a threefold increase.
+Schools and health centers achieved a 70% increase in electricity connections.
+In Bangladesh, more than 1.4 million low-income rural households in Bangladesh now have electricity—delivered by solar PV panels—thanks to a major project partly financed by the Bank’s IDA.

 Renewable Energy.
 Projects include support for concentrating solar plants in North Africa, off-grid household solar in Mongolia, wind farms in Turkey, and geothermal power in Kenya.
-Support for hydropower has included financing for the Bujagali run-of-river project, now meeting half of Uganda’s electricity needs.
-Two IDA credits supported the Felou hydroelectric project, increasing by 63 megawatts (MW) low-cost power to utilities in Mali, Mauritania, and Senegal.
-In Chile, IFC invested $31 million, leveraging a similar amount from DnB Nor, a Norwegian investor, to finance a 46 MW wind farm.
-In Indonesia, the Bank is helping to boost geothermal power generation in South Sumatra and North Sulawesi, to add 150 MW of capacity, thereby displacing coal-based power generation.
+Support for hydropower has included financing for the Bujagali run-of-river hydropower project, now meeting half of Uganda’s electricity needs and that has nearly eliminated blackouts.
+Two IDA credits supported the Felou hydroelectric project, increasing by 63 MW low-cost power to utilities in Mali, Mauritania and Senegal.
+In South Africa, IFC is investing $143 million and coordinating $264 million in parallel loans for construction of two concentrated solar power projects.
+In Indonesia, the Bank is helping boost geothermal power generation capacity in South Sumatra and North Sulawesi, to add 150 MW of capacity, thereby displacing coal-based power generation.

 World Bank Group Financing for Energy by Type, Fiscal Years 2010-14 (Revised US$ Millions)